Round Top Lake Sunset

 North: Blue Lakes Road South: Raymond Lake to Ebbetts Pass

-A significant part of the trail along the Eastern flank of Raymond Peak is cut through unconsolidated volcanic debris that have eroded off the hard lava formations of Raymond Peak over thousands of years.
+A significant part of the trail along the Eastern flank of Raymond Peak is cut through unconsolidated volcanic debris that have been eroding off the hard lava formations of Raymond Peak for thousands of years.

-As you have seen on your way down the Pacific Crest and Tahoe to Yosemite Trail routes South from Echo Summit, there are amazing interface zones (Christmas Valley, Brown Bear Pass)between volcanic hard lava formations, lahars, and Sierra Granite.
+As we have seen on our way down the Pacific Crest and Tahoe to Yosemite Trail routes South from Echo Summit, there are amazing interface zones (Christmas Valley, Brown Bear Pass)between volcanic hard lava formations, lahars, and Sierra Granite.
+Quite incredible scenes.

-The volcanic terrain was produced by the massive eruption of ancient volcanoes, about 10,000 years ago, that coincided with the end of the ice age that cut the granites into their present forms.
+The volcanic terrain was produced by massive eruptions of ancient volcanoes, about 10,000 years ago, that coincided with the end of the ice age that cut the granites into their present titanic forms.
 I can only imagine the spectacle of volcanoes erupting from under and around the Eastern Sierra Glaciers.
 It must have been a titanic mess.

-For the contemporary backpacker this type of volcanic terrain translates into sections of terrain that move every year.
+For the contemporary backpacker this type of unconsolidated volcanic terrain translates into sections of terrain that move every year.
 As with any unconsolidated eroded material, rain, snow, and Spring runoff cut right through it every year.
-When fully saturated this type of material can actually flow down the mountain.
+When fully saturated this type of material actually flows down the mountainsides.

 This type of unconsolidated volcanic material is not uncommon on the flanks of volcanic peaks along the Northern Sierra Trails.
 The Southern flank of Sonora Peak is much the same as the Eastern flank of Raymond Peak.

 The annual movement of this unconsolidated volcanic material is a real challenge for trail crews.
-I figure that a trail freshly cut across this type of material on a steep mountainside should last about three years, before the trail is again almost tilted off to the angle of repose.
+I figure that a trail freshly cut across this type of material on a steep mountainside can last about three years, depending on weather, before the trail is again almost tilted off to the angle of repose.

-The Trail Crews are generally up to date on trail maintenance, but it is not uncommon to have to cross sections of deteriorated trail across the flanks of unconsolidated volcanic peaks.
+The Trail Crews are generally up to date on trail maintenance, but it is not uncommon to have to cross sections of deteriorated trail across the flanks of unconsolidated volcanic peaks every few years.
 Be very careful!

 Contribute!

-If you have hiked through this section recently, you should Register and post a Trail Report update about trail conditions in the Carson Pass to Ebbetts Pass section of the Backpacker's Forum.
-This post will also appear on the home page of the Forum Site.
+If you have hiked through this section recently, you should Register and post a stand-alone Trail Report update about trail conditions in the Carson Pass to Ebbetts Pass section of the Backpacker's Forum.
+Or not.

-If you have hiked short trips around this position on the Pacific Crest Trail midway between Carson Pass and Ebbetts Pass, sharing your experiences will give us all more information about interesting piece of terrain.
+If you have hiked short trips around Raymond Peak on the Pacific Crest Trail and other locations midway between Carson Pass and Ebbetts Pass sharing your experiences will give us all more information about this interesting piece of terrain.

 I am generally running fast when I pass through this section of the Pacific Crest Trail.
-So I'm especially curious to hear from people who have made one of these lakes a destination, and have kicked it for a few days exploring the area more thoroughly than I.
+So I'm especially curious to hear from people who have made one of these lakes between Raymond Peak and Blue Lakes a destination, and have kicked it here for a few days exploring the area more thoroughly than I.

-Unregistered hikers can only post up their own pages on the home page (not in the forums), and are limited to only posting comments on existing posts in the trail forums, nor can their posts include images or videos as can those posts by Registered Hikers.
+hikers can post up their own simple pages on the home page of the forum (not in the forums themselves), and are limited to only posting comments on the guide and on existing posts in the trail forums.
+Posts by Registered Hikers can include images and videos while unregistered hikers can not.

 Topo Maps